honza/mutt-notmuch-py/README.md

 Install this by adding this file somewhere on your `PATH`.

-Only tested on OSX Lion, OSX El Capitan.
+Tested on OSX Lion, OSX El Capitan, Fedora 23, and Arch Linux.

 Options
 -------